-Knowing how many naps a baby or toddler should have is a huge piece of the sleep puzzle for your little one!
+Knowing how many naps for baby or toddler is appropriate for their age is a huge piece of the sleep puzzle for your little one!
 Whether or not you choose to sleep train your baby, following an age-appropriate sleep schedule will hugely help your family stay on a good course.
 Too much or too little daytime sleep can drastically effect nighttime sleep.
 Continue reading to figure out the best nap schedule for your little one!

 Why the Amount of Naps Your Baby or Toddler Takes is Important

 Here’s where I answer the “why” portion of the original question of how many naps your baby or toddler needs.

 The first nap of the day for baby is mentally restorative and the second nap of the day is physically restorative.
 All subsequent naps are simply “bridges” to bedtime.
 They are necessary, but are of little cognitive or physical importance.
 They also have a tendency to be problematic.
 This is either because they are difficult for baby to fall asleep for, or because they start and end late in the day.
 Many parents allow their babies to take a 3rd (or 4th) nap that occurs way too late in the day.